strnadik/DeltaruneSaveConverter2025-CH3CH4Parse/README.md

+#DeltaruneSaveConverter
+#Chapter 3 and 4 parser edit

+So I've had issues with my Switch save not working on Steam and I did the worst edit known to mankind.
+Treating a seemingly unknown GMS type as Real (using ToDouble on it and offseting by 8), and it... seems to work well enough.
+All my items are intact, levels, equips, and choices seem good too.
+I loaded up CH4 save at Kris Room and Tenna is intact (duct taped), so I "saved" him.
+Shadow Mantle/crystals are in my inventory...
+All seems oddly intact.
+But I need testers.

+Here is the original description from InvoxiPlayGames
 # DeltaruneSaveConverter

 A C#.NET command line tool to convert DELTARUNE save files between PC and console editions of the game.